lucwillems/JavaLinuxNet/README.md

 ubuntu 14.04:

 Trusty is missing iproute-dev. iproute is replaced by iproute2 but doesn't provide the iproute2-dev packages. this is required because it includes /usr/lib/libnetlink.a which is required.
-I have created a update iproute2 packages in my lauchpad repository for trusty. this is only required for building.
+I have created a update iproute2 packages in my lauchpad repository for trusty (https://launchpad.net/~luc-willems/+archive/ubuntu/backport) . this is only required for building.
 ```
     sudo apt-get install software-properties-common